enriquebk/iOS-Project-Template/README.md

 ## Usage

 Just open the terminal, go to the project directory and run `swift shell.swift`.
 The script will ask you some infomation about the project (Project name, bundle Identifier, etc).
-Once you have entered the requested data, your project will be generated and automatically opened.
+Once you have entered the requested data, your project will be generated and opened automatically.